psolizrodriguez/Open_Source_Project/README.md

 ### 1. Setting-Up the Development Environment
 Our first step was to fork the repository from the JabRef team.
 Once this was complete, we decided that it would be easier for us to work as a team on our spell checking feature if one of us added the other as a contributor to their forked repository from JabRef.
 This workflow method allowed us to contribute to the same feature and made it easier to manage the changes we each worked on.
 In addition, and if the JabRef team accepts our changes, it will make it easier to pull those changes back into their code.

 The JabRef team provided some tips for setting up our local workspace, which can be found here: <https://github.com/JabRef/jabref/wiki/Guidelines-for-setting-up-a-local-workspace>.
-We decided to use Eclipse for this project and followed their guidelines for setting up our workspace and used gradle to build the project.
+We decided to use Eclipse for this project and followed their guidelines for setting up our workspace and used Gradle to build the project.
 Once the workspace was setup, we were ready to begin going through the code to gain a better understanding of how it worked.
 ### 2. Understanding The Application
-With this being the first open source project that each of us has ever contributed to, it was a great challenge and learning experience to not only use github's fork and branch workflow correctly but to also understand someone else's code, especially one as large and complex as JabRef.
+With this being the first open source project that each of us has ever contributed to, it was a great challenge and learning experience to not only use Github's fork and branch workflow correctly but to also understand someone else's code, especially one as large and complex as JabRef.
 After importing and setting up the project in our IDE, the next few days were dedicated to just going through the code to gain a deeper understanding and familiarity with how the application was working.
-Before we began working on the code in our IDE, we each downloaded their standalone applicaiton to gain a better understanding from the user standpoint of how JabRef is supposed to work.
-It was during these "user testing" sessions that we came up with an idea for the feature we wanted to implement--and also after reviewing the issue tracker JabRef setup on their github page and realizing there was no one working on the idea we had in mind.
+Before we began working on the code in our IDE, we each downloaded their standalone application to gain a better understanding from the user standpoint of how JabRef is supposed to work.
+It was during these "user testing" sessions that we came up with an idea for the feature we wanted to implement--and also after reviewing the issue tracker JabRef setup on their Github page and realizing there was no one working on the idea we had in mind.
 ### 3. Identifying a desired contribution
 Once we figured out what feature we wanted to add to JabRef, we thought it would be best to look for a spell checker API that we could plug into the application and begin to configure.
 The spell checking API that as used for this project is called Jazzy, a link to the website can be found here: [Jazzy](http://jazzy.sourceforge.net/).
 We decided that as a first version of the spell checker system we would create it to only be used in the "Required Fields" section of the application--this is where the user enters information about the source they're using, such as book title or author name.
 See this image as an example:
 ![Imgur](http://i.imgur.com/NT4ggTu.png)
 ### 4. Examining the code
 ![Most Important Classes and their Relation](https://yuml.me/20975ef4)
 We started by reading the [High Level Documentation](https://github.com/JabRef/jabref/wiki/High-Level-Documentation) and paying attention to two main things: package structure and the most important classes and their relation.
-After doing so we followed the path by debugging , from the class containing the main method to two of the classes that where involved in the new feature we wanted to create:
+After doing so we followed the path by debugging, from the class containing the main method to two of the classes that where involved in the new feature we wanted to create:
 ![JafRef Classes](http://i.imgur.com/0cnK66S.jpg)
 * **JafRefFrame**
 Contains all the components being displayed while the application runs.